 This is the percentage of the region area that is required to change for a Changes Began event to occur.
 If, for example, you have a smaller region and your hand is expected to fully cover the region, you may set this value to a higher value such as 70%.

 This defines the depth range you'd like to monitor.

-Similarly, objects -- and more importantly noise -- father way from the camera then the Lower Threshold will also be ignored.
+Similarly, objects -- and more importantly noise -- farther way from the camera than the Lower Threshold will also be ignored.
 Due to technical limitations, there is noise in the data reported by the depth camera.
-The further away the region is from the camera the higher the noise will be.
+The further away the region is from the camera, the higher the noise will be.
 If you see flickering in your region, increase the Lower Threshold.

 Reset When Changes End

 When enabled, this makes detecting subsequent changes more robust incase the region content remains changed, even after a Changes Ended event occurs.